tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

 'Use to link ValidationPolicies and ValidationMethods to Validations.
-Describes the relationship between a validation concept in FFDQ (needs, solutions, reports) and a contextualizedCriterion.'
+Describes the relationship between a validation concept in bdqffdq (needs, solutions, reports) and a contextualizedCriterion.'

 ********************